-Are things feeling darn right chaotic for you just now?
+Sometimes things feel darn right chaotic.
 Most of the cause might be outside your control.
-So what can you do to keep sane?
-Here are some simple ways to take control of your space and find peace in the chaos…
+There are simple tricks to keeping sane.
+Here are some ways to take control of your space and find peace in the chaos…

 Chaotic life meaning